 RRHA will conduct interim reexaminations to account for any changes in household composition that occur between annual reexaminations.
-RRHA will process interim reexaminations under the following circumstances:

 Income Change RRHA Action (a) Decrease in income for any reason, except for decrease that is subject to Imputed Welfare Income rules. • RRHA will process an interim reduction in rent if the income decrease can be verified to last more than 30 days. (b) Increase in income following RRHA granting of interim rent decrease. • RRHA may process an interim rent increase for income increases that are due to a new source of income or resumption of income that follow interim rent reductions. (c) Increase in earned income from the employment of a current household member outside of the EID • RRHA will either defer the increase to the next regular reexamination or, if the individual is eligible for an earned income disallowance, grant the disallowance.